 Below you will find the ISTEP application.
 Please contact your nearest SBDC International Trade Center (ITC) or Department of Commerce OTI Trade Specialist for more information regarding the application process.

-Funded in part through a Cooperative Agreement with the U.S. Small Business Administration
+Funded in part through a grant with U.S. Small Business Administration.

 5 ISTEP Options to Help Your Business Grow

 Group Trade Missions are available to a limited number of companies.
 Qualified businesses will receive:

 - Financial assistance covering associated costs including: trade show booth fees, group ground transportation, matchmaking fees, interpreters, briefing materials, and assistance with travel logistics